-Available IOPS values appear in the Performance Explorer page charts.
-For example, when viewing a node in the Performance/Node Explorer page, you can select the "Available IOPS" counter chart from the list so you can compare the available IOPS values for multiple aggregates on that node.
+Available IOPS values appear in the Performance Inventory pages and in the Performance Explorer page charts for nodes and aggregates.
+For example, when viewing a node in the Node/Performance Explorer page, you can select the "Available IOPS" counter chart from the list so you can compare the available IOPS values for the node and multiple aggregates on that node.